Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 2. Websites and Blogs

-Blogs are basically online diaries or magazines that get updated regularly.
-You’ll find them on platforms like WordPress, Medium, and Squarespace.
+Blogs consist of regularly updated online publications hosted on platforms like WordPress, Medium, and Squarespace.

 The impact of websites and blogs on digital media is significant: